 Internet Courses.
 ASUonline is the university's gateway to an "online campus."
 Internet courses are offered by various departments through ASU Extended Campus, allowing students to participate from any location in the world.
-Through the Web, students can access lectures, participate in class assignments, interact with the instructor, collaborate with other students, and earn ASU credit at times and locations that are convenient.
-Students register for Internet courses through the normal university admissions/registration process.
-Certain computer hardware/software may be required for Internet courses.
-More information is available from Distance Learning Technology at 480/965-6738 or on the Web at asuonline.asu.edu.
+Through the Web, students can access lectures, participate in class assignments, interact with the instructor, collaborate with other students, and earn ASU credit at convenient times and locations.
+Students register for Internet courses through the normal university admissions and registration process.
+Certain computer hardware and software may be required for Internet courses.
+For more information about Distance Learning Technology, call 480/965-6738, or access the Web site at asuonline.asu.edu.